I am having a problem with my college/university. Where can I file a complaint?

-If you are receiving Pell grants or Federal student loans you should submit your complaint about the school to the Department of Education (ED).
-If you are receiving GI Bill® benefits, submit your complaint about the school to the Department of Veterans Affairs (VA).
+If you are receiving federal financial aid, such as Pell grants or Federal student loans, you should submit your complaint about the school to the If you are receiving benefits, submit your complaint about the school to the Department of Veterans Affairs (VA).
 If you receive military tuition assistance or MyCAA benefits, submit your complaint about the school to the Department of Defense (DoD).

 - Military Tuition Assistance (TA) or MyCAA: DOD’s Postsecondary Education Complaint System

-If you are having a problem with a private student loan or the servicing of a federal loan, you can submit a complaint about the loan with the CFPB online or by calling us at 1-855-411-CFPB (2372).
+If you are having a problem with a private student loan or the servicing of a federal loan, you can submit a complaint about the loan with the CFPB online or by calling us at (855) 411-CFPB (2372).

 No matter where you submit your complaint, each agency will work to get you a response.

-Every complaint that is submitted gives us insights into problems that people are experiencing in the marketplace and helps us to identify and prioritize problems for potential action.
+Every complaint that is submitted to the CFPB gives us insights into problems that people are experiencing in the marketplace and helps us to identify and prioritize problems for potential action.
 The result: better outcomes for consumers, and a better financial marketplace for everyone.